zoeblairfriedman/sinatra-nested-forms-lab-superheros/README.md

 params["team"]["members"][0]["name"]
 ```

-When you post to this form you should render a page that displays the name of the team and each member of the team, along with their name, super power and bio.
+When you post to this form you should render a page that displays the name of the team and each member of the team, including their name, super power and bio.

 Your view should display something like this: